-Alternate activity 1: Students create storyboard to focus solely on preterite
+Alternate activity 1: Students create a storyboard to focus solely on preterite

-Alternate activity 2: Students create storyboard to focus solely on imperfect
+Alternate activity 2: Students create a storyboard to focus solely on imperfect

 After learning the conjugations for the imperfect tense, both regular and irregular, students must become accustomed to its common uses.
 A common use of the imperfect tense is description; when stating the time, weather, mental or physical states of characters, or the ongoing or background activities before any main action occurs, a student would use the imperfect tense.

 Have students practice this descriptive property of the imperfect by creating a spider map storyboard to focus solely on the description of a narrative.
 The cells should work together as part of the same narrative, but will isolate in individual cells each of the most common descriptive tasks the imperfect tense performs.

 After learning the conjugations for the preterite tense, both regular and irregular, students must become accustomed to its uses.
 One use of the preterite tense is to show a completed action.
 The completed action could be defined by a specific timeframe or the tense itself could give the feeling of plot progression.
 Verbs in the preterite tense give a sense of stating what happened and moving on.